 Traditionally, startups and smaller businesses hire freelancers for short-term ad hoc projects that the owners and their staff don't have time to do themselves.
-This trend has begun to change recently as companies are integrating freelancers into their core business strategy.
+This trend has begun to change recently, as companies are integrating freelancers into their core business strategies.

-"Modern businesses are choosing to run in a very lean fashion," said Nik Badminton, regional director of North America for Freelancer.com.
+"Modern businesses are choosing to run in a very lean fashion," said Nikolas Badminton, an author, researcher and keynote speaker for Futurist.
 "Sometimes there are solopreneurs that build everything they need using freelancers and they run the business on their own.
-It's such a cost-efficient model.
 Even large businesses are using freelancers as part of their contingent workforce."

-Rich Pearson, senior vice president of marketing and categories at Upwork (formerly Elance-oDesk) has observed a similar pattern, noting that some freelance positions are for projects extending as long as six months.
-This is an important trend for freelancers to pay attention to if they are looking for steady, longer-term work.
-[5 Big Mistakes All Freelancers Should Avoid]
+Rich Pearson, senior vice president of marketing and categories at Upwork, has observed a similar pattern, noting that some freelance positions are for projects extending as long as six months.
+This is an important trend for freelancers to pay attention to if they are looking for steady work.

-College graduates and laid-off employees who have difficulty securing a full-time position near their homes frequently turn to freelancing as a means to support themselves.
+College graduates and laid-off employees who have difficulty securing full-time positions near their homes frequently turn to freelancing to support themselves.
 Because most freelance work can be done remotely, you don't have to stick to jobs that are close by.

 Though competing with a national pool of applicants might be intimidating, you may be more qualified for a job than someone who's geographically closer to the company.
 Freelancing ensures that you won't lose a job because of your location.

 3. Rejection is a part of the job.

 Since freelancers work with several clients at a time, balancing several projects at once, there is less sense of stability.
 Oftentimes, your clients will change, based on your working relationship, the company's need to employ a freelancer or even their budgets.
 That's why rejection comes more often, but it's important to not take it personally.